EquiformerV2: Improved Equivariant Transformer for Scaling to Higher-Degree Representations

 \subsection{Separable Layer Normalization}

-As mentioned in Sec.~\ref{subsec:attention_renormalization}, equivariant layer normalization used by Equiformer normalizes vectors of different degrees independently, and when those vectors are projected to the same degree, the projected vectors can be less well-normalized.
-Therefore, instead of performing normalization to each degree independently, we propose separable layer normalization (SLN), which separates normalization for vectors of degree $0$ and those of degrees $> 0$.
+\revision{Equivariant layer normalization used by Equiformer normalizes vectors of different degrees independently.} \revision{However, it potentially ignores the relative importance of different degrees since the relative magnitudes between different degrees become the same after the normalization.} Therefore, instead of performing normalization to each degree independently, motivated by the separable $S^2$ activation mentioned above, we propose separable layer normalization (SLN), which separates normalization for vectors of degree $0$ and those of degrees $> 0$.
 Mathematically, let $x \in \mathbb{R} ^{(L_{max} + 1)^{2} \times C}$ denote an input irreps feature of maximum degree $L_{max}$ and $C$ channels, and $x^{(L)}_{m, i}$ denote the $L$-th degree, $m$-th order and $i$-th channel of $x$.
 SLN calculates the output $y$ as follows.